The Offence: Plot

 Johnson is suspended for the beating and returns home for the night, getting into a violent argument with his wife Maureen.
-Two of Johnson's colleagues come to inform him of Baxter's death and they take him to the police station for questioning.
+Two of Johnson's colleagues come to inform him of Baxter's death and take him to the police station for questioning.
 The following day, Johnson is interviewed by Detective Superintendent Cartwright.
 During their long confrontation, flashbacks show the events of the previous night, when Johnson beat Baxter.

-The flashbacks portray Baxter — whose guilt or innocence is left ambiguous — taunting Johnson, insinuating that Johnson secretly wants to commit the sort of sex crimes that he investigates.
+The flashbacks portray Baxter – whose guilt or innocence is left ambiguous – taunting Johnson, insinuating that Johnson secretly wants to commit the sort of sex crimes that he investigates.
 Johnson at first flies into a rage and strikes Baxter, but he eventually admits that he does indeed harbour obsessive fantasies of murder and rape.
 He then tearfully begs Baxter to help him.
 When Baxter recoils from him in disgust, Johnson brutally beats him while Baxter continues to taunt and laugh at him.

 The film ends with another flashback, this time of Johnson attacking the police officers who pulled him off Baxter, and muttering "God...my God..." as he realises what he has done.